lyori6/lyori6/README.md

 ## 🚀 About Me
 Product Strategist | AI Innovator | UX Enthusiast

-I'm passionate about building meaningful products that make a positive impact on people, the environment, and animals.
+I'm passionate about building meaningful products that positively impact people, the environment, and animals.
 With a strong background in product management, AI/ML, and UX design, I specialize in scaling startups and transforming ideas from zero to one.

 ## 🔍 Interests
 - Product Management